 Response Team (BURT) responds to critical incidents involving

 Butler students.
 Membership includes the Vice President for Student

-Affairs, the Dean of Student Life, BUPD Chief of Police and a
+Affairs, the Dean of Student Life, University Police Chief of

 24/7 Victim Advocate